What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 Rather than being healthy for your body, you could be exposed to poisonous chemicals.

-Tap water, filtered water, and bottled water with an equivalent proportion of minerals is healthier for most people to drink.
+Tap water, filtered water, and bottled water with mineral content comparable to that of tap water are healthier for most people to drink.

 Are There Actual Benefits to Pure Water?

-So, you must be curious, is there anything to gain from the use of pure water?
+So, you must be curious: is there anything to gain from using pure water?
 That's actually a great question!

 Ultra-pure water is definitely worth having for some purposes.
-In the laboratory, hospital, and industry, totally pure water is normally a necessity.
+In the laboratory, hospital, and industry, completely pure water is usually necessary.

 It amazes me to think the same water I wouldn’t drink every day is the gold standard in labs and hospitals.
 In short, context really matters.

-Medical equipment that sterilizes using steam requires mineral-free water to prevent residual minerals.
+Medical equipment that sterilizes with steam requires mineral-free water to prevent mineral residue.

-Ultra pure water eliminates contaminants that would ruin delicate components in the production of electronics.
+Ultra-pure water eliminates contaminants that would ruin delicate components in electronics production.
 Purification is useful and even required in such applications.

-Drinking purified water can be useful in areas where the quality of water is very poor.
+Drinking purified water can be useful in areas where water quality is very poor.

-If tap water at home is contaminated with bacteria, chlorine, or poisonous chemicals, purified water will be safe for drinking.
+If tap water at home is contaminated with bacteria, chlorine, or other harmful chemicals, purified water will be safe to drink.
 Reverse osmosis, distillation, ultraviolet light, and numerous other processes can remove contaminants and destroy bacteria.

 In emergency situations, being able to drink purified water saves lives and spares people from illness.

-Pure water, however, is no healthier than filtered water or naturally mineralized water in terms of daily drinking water consumption.
+Pure water, however, is no healthier than filtered or naturally mineralized water for daily drinking.

 To reiterate, it's good for thirst, but it's poor in nutrients.
-You can get so much more from drinking water, whether consumed daily or bottled.
+You can get so much more from drinking water, whether you drink it daily or opt for bottled.
 So, that's a caveat right there!

-Other people also say that it will taste better if it contains minerals in the shape of tap water or bottled water.
+Other people also say it will taste better if it contains minerals, like tap or bottled water.

 The minerals give some flavor, and it is more convenient to drink a good amount of water during the day.
 Again, taste is sometimes king!

-Ultra-pure water is not at all flavorful, which may limit the amount of water one would drink in total.
+Ultra-pure water is not at all flavorful, which may limit the amount one would drink.
 But since proper hydration is so crucial to peak health, it is something worth considering.

 Drinking distilled water has some benefits under certain circumstances, namely in water quality.
-For drinking on a daily basis, though, filtered water or mineral water is better.
+For daily drinking, though, filtered or mineral water is better.
 And that's not just something I recklessly claim, it's backed by science and authorities.

 What Do Health Authorities Say?